Efficacy and Safety of Nintedanib in Idiopathic Pulmonary Fibrosis

 Source: View publication →

-In the INPULSIS-2 trial, nintedanib significantly slowed the annual rate of decline in forced vital capacity (FVC) and reduced the risk of acute exacerbations in patients with idiopathic pulmonary fibrosis (IPF).
+In two replicate phase 3 trials (INPULSIS-1 and INPULSIS-2), the intracellular tyrosine kinase inhibitor nintedanib significantly reduced the annual rate of decline in forced vital capacity (FVC) in patients with idiopathic pulmonary fibrosis compared to placebo.

 Key Findings